 • Resident Dissatisfied: The resident rated structure based on a scale from 1 to 10, where 10 is the best and 1 is the worst.
 Resident is dissatisfied if the structure is rated 1, 2 or 3.

-Relationship Between Interior Problems and Exterior Problems- Chicago, IL MSA
+Relationship Between Interior Problems and Exterior Problems- City of Chicago, IL

 Based on the American Housing Survey - 2009 Chicago, IL MSA Data for Occupied Non-Multiunit Housing